 There are two published items from the Rome Congress held at the Istituto di Psicologia della Università di Roma on 26th and 27th September1953.

-2. Rome Discourses – to introduce his report (Rome) : 26th September 1953 : Jacques Lacan Or Autres Écrits: 2001 : Jacques Lacan
+2. Rome Discourses – to introduce his report (Rome) : 26th September 1953 : Jacques Lacan.
+See this site /4 Jacques Lacan (19530926 or Index of Jacques Lacan’s texts) Republished in Autres Écrits: 2001 : Jacques Lacan

 Index of Post

-1. Availability in translation to English
+1. Availability in English translation

 2. Availability in French